 - The thought that vaping is less harmful than cigarettes

 - Circumvention of smoke-free areas

 - Recreational enjoyment (1)

-Researchers and anti-tobacco advocates are especially concerned that irresponsible marketing has made e-cigarettes appeal to a younger population who does not have a history of tobacco usage.
-Tobacco use among middle and high school students has been steadily decreasing since 2014.
+Researchers and antitobacco advocates are especially concerned that irresponsible marketing has made e-cigarettes appeal to the segment of the young population that had no history of tobacco usage and never intended to start smoking.
+Because of the known dangerous effects of traditional tobacco methods, use among middle and high school students has been steadily decreasing since 2014.
 However, since the introduction of the e-cigarette, that number is now increasing, and it is estimated that one in five high school students may now be using tobacco products.
 (2) E-cigarette use from 2017 to 2018 increased 78% among high school students and 48% among middle school students.
 (3)